Quaden2307/flight-price-predictor/documentation/live_data_logging.md

 API is fully back to normal — the May 12/13/15/16 slow streak really was a transient TravelPayouts server-side thing, not anything in my pipeline.
 Two fast days in a row argues it's resolved.

 The offer-count drift I flagged earlier (4022 → 3933 → 3921) bounced up slightly today to 3963.
 Not a clear continuation of the downward trend.
 Probably just day-to-day variance rather than a permanent cache thinning.
 De-prioritizing the concern but will keep watching.

+---

+## May 19, 2026

+Run 12: 3968 offers, 0 failures, ~7m 53s runtime.
+Third consecutive clean fast day — the slow-API streak from May 12-16 is fully behind us.
+Cumulative dataset now 48,235 rows across 12 runs.
+NULL audit still clean.

+Offer count trend has flattened: 3921 → 3963 → 3968.
+The downward drift I flagged a few days ago isn't continuing.
+Calling that concern resolved.

+First production run of the iCloud backup pipeline.
+The shutil.copy line shipped yesterday silently refreshed flights.db (~70 MB) in the iCloud folder at 08:12 local right after the collector run finished.
+Worked exactly as designed — no manual intervention needed.
+Laptop loss is no longer an existential risk to the dataset.

+Halfway to the 96K-row target for modeling start on May 31.
+On track.